 The A’s don’t have a special “Get Loud” device, nor a special song played after “Take Me Out to the Ballgame” at the 7th Inning Stretch, but they do play Kool & the Gang’s “Celebration” after victories.

 Back in 1905, when the 2 Bay Area teams were the New York Giants and the Philadelphia Athletics, they played each other in the World Series, and Giants manager John McGraw dismissed the A’s as a “white elephant.”
 A’s manager-owner Connie Mack went with this and had white elephants stitched onto their gray jerseys.
-Finley dumped the elephant as a symbol when he bought the Kansas City edition of the team in 1960, replacing him with a “Missouri mule” that he named Charlie O after himself.
+The elephant remained a team symbol into the Kansas City years, until Finley dumped it when he bought the Kansas City edition of the team in 1960, replacing it with a “Missouri mule” that he named Charlie O after himself.
 But in 1990 the elephant logo was brought back and modernized.
 In 1997, the A’s created a new mascot, a man in an elephant suit named Stomper.

 After the Game.
 Oakland has a bit of a rough reputation, but, since the Coliseum is an island in a sea of parking, you won’t be in any neighborhood, much less a bad one.
 But if you do want to go out for a postgame meal or drinks, be advised that some sections of town are crime-ridden.
 And, in this case, wearing Yankee gear might not be a good idea.
 It’s probably best to stay within the area from the 12th Street/Oakland City Center BART station and Jack London Square, center of the city’s nightlife.

-There are three bars in the Lower Nob Hill neighborhood of San Francisco that are worth mentioning.
-Aces, at 998 Sutter Street & Hyde Street in San Francisco’s Lower Nob Hill neighborhood, is said to have a Yankee sign out front and a Yankee Fan as the main bartender.
-It’s also the home port of NFL Giants fans in the Bay Area.
-R Bar, at 1176 Sutter & Polk Street, is the local Jets fan hangout.
+I can't find any reference to an Oakland bar that is Yankee-friendly.
+There are 4 bars in the Lower Nob Hill neighborhood of San Francisco that are worth mentioning.
+R Bar, at 1176 Sutter & Polk Street, is the local Jet fan hangout.
+The Wreck Room, at 1390 California Street at Hyde Street, is also said to be a place for Jet fans.
 And Greens Sports Bar, at 2239 Polk at Green Street, is also said to be a Yankee-friendly bar.
 Of course, you’ll have to cross the Bay by car or by BART to get there.

 Pixar Studios has built property on the site.
 45th Street, San Pablo Avenue, Park Avenue and Watts Street, Emeryville, near the Amtrak station.
 Number 72 bus from Jack London Square.